 When it comes to eating healthier, you need to have a plan in place before you head out to the grocery store.
 This serves two purposes.
 First, you get what you need, and second, you won’t be panic buying.
 Most people might go for things like canned goods and grains, but you should actually buy produce.
 You can cut up fruits and veggies and store them in your freezer for months.

 Believe it or not, you can still get fit at home when you can’t get to the gym.
 You can ride a bike, run, or walk outside, just as long as you follow local guidelines.
 Also, quite a few fitness centers and gyms are currently offering online classes.
 Use things you already have if you don’t have any fitness equipment.
-Wine bottles can be weights, sturdy chairs can be used for step-ups, etc.
+Wine bottles can be weights, sturdy chairs can be used for step-ups, etc. Home workouts will help you reach your fitness goals.

 This is something that’s paramount right now, so get your cleaning hit list ready.
 Certain germs can live on stainless steel and plastic surfaces for as long as 72 hours, cardboard materials for an entire day, and even copper for up to 4 hours.
 While this might not be the first way they spread, it doesn’t hurt to keep high-touch items wiped down in addition to your normal house cleaning.
 Other tips include removing shoes and jackets as soon as you come in from the outdoors and washing hand towels more frequently.
 All of that being said, unless someone in your home is actively ill, obsessive cleaning really isn’t a necessity.
 Just be conscious about making sure everything is clean and wiped down.